a3X3k/OHLC/README.md

 - This Project is about creating a **Dashboard** based on which User would be able to analyze the sentiment of the specific stock.
 - Analytical Server `OHLC (Open/High/Low/Close)` time series based on the **Stock List** dataset is created which is imported from the **JSON** file.
+- An **OHLC** chart is a type of bar chart that shows open, high, low, and closing prices for each period.
+- **OHLC** charts are useful since they show the four major data points over a period, with the closing price being considered the most important by many traders.
 - The final output will be displayed in a report printed in **Charts**.